kasir-barati/html-css/examples/html/how-to-make-vanilla-ice-cream/README.md

 ### Why not `img`

-Thought `img` as it's semantic is aligned with icons, and `alt` attribute can give it even more meaning.
+Though `img` as it's semantic is aligned with icons, and `alt` attribute can give it even more meaning.
 But, we should not also use `img` because even empty `src` attribute sends a request to server ([learn more](https://humanwhocodes.com/blog/2009/11/30/empty-image-src-can-destroy-your-site/)).

 ### Why `span`